Eug-Chua/kopi_sentiment/README.md

 ## Why This Matters

 Singapore's fortunes are tied to global forces beyond its control.
+As Singapore's leaders have noted:
-As PM Lawrence Wong noted: *"the rules-based international order is being tested and multilateral cooperation is fraying."* Defence Minister Ng Eng Hen echoed this: *"We are living in turbulent times... the global order changes before our very eyes."*
+- *The rules-based international order is being tested and multilateral cooperation is fraying.*
+- *We are living in turbulent times... the global order changes before our very eyes."

 As a small nation navigating a shifting world order, what was normal is no longer normal.
 The rules Singapore rode to transform from third world to first are being rewritten.

-This affects Singaporeans' daily lives in profound ways. **Kopi Sentiment** listens to what people are actually saying—and what they truly mean.
+This affects Singaporeans' daily lives in profound ways.

+**Kopi Sentiment** listens to what people are actually saying—and what they truly mean.

 ## What It Does